Frutiger (typeface): Neue Frutiger World (2018)

-In 2018, Monotype introduces Neue Frutiger World with several characters more than 150 languages, in Latin, Greek, Cyrillic, Georgian, Armenian, Hebrew, Arabic, Thai and Vietnamese.
-Additionally, in Chinese, Japanese, and Korean characters.
+In 2018, Monotype introduced Neue Frutiger World with several characters more than 150 languages, in Latin, Greek, Cyrillic, Georgian, Armenian, Hebrew, Arabic, Thai and Vietnamese, and also in Chinese, Japanese, and Korean characters.

 Similar types

-Adobe's Myriad and Microsoft's Segoe UI are two prominent typefaces whose similarities to Frutiger have aroused controversy.
+Adobe's Myriad and Microsoft's Segoe UI are two prominent humanist typefaces whose similarities to Frutiger have aroused controversy.
 Frutiger described Myriad as 'not badly done' but said that the similarities had gone 'a little too far'.
 However, in an interview, Adrian Frutiger commended the work of Myriad's co-designer, Robert Slimbach: "except the unnecessary doubt concerning Myriad, his work is also very good."
 Additionally, the italic style of Myriad is cursive, while the original version of Frutiger uses a slanted Roman style rather than a true italic.

 In the 1970s, Frutiger designed Icone, a wedge-serif design with mild stroke modulation, which has many similarities in basic letter structure to Frutiger, and in overall effect to Albertus.

-In 2017, Italian type designer, Danilo de Marco designed Agané typeface, inspired from Frutiger typeface.
+Freeset, designed by Tagir Safayev in Russian foundry ParaType in 1992, was based on Frutiger and looks identical to it.
+ParaType would later release a similar typeface, Fact, in 2018, designed by Alexandra Korolkova and Manvel Shmavonyan.

+Sony's SST, designed by Akira Kobayashi in 2013, was modeled after Frutiger and Helvetica, the latter of which Sony had used previously.

+Free typefaces inspired by Frutiger, but not without creative liberties to it, include Aganè, by Italian designer Danilo de Marco in 2017, and LT Asus (after Taiwanese computer manufacturer Asus), by American designer Daniel Lyons in 2021.
+A more faithful imitation exists in Hind, a Devanagari-script typeface by the Indian Type Foundry.